 Agfa Super Silette

-An early version of the Agfa Super Silette with 6-element f/2 Solagon.
-As is obvious from the design, it is from the same era as the Ambi Silette below and the Karat IV.
-As with many Silette the paint on the lens base is rather worn.
-This particular one looked a mess when I opened it up to clean it, it presumably enjoyed a beach holiday together with its previous owner!
+An early version of the Agfa Super Silette with 6-element f/2 Solagon in Sychro-Compur shutter.
+As is obvious from the design, it is from the same era as the Ambi Silette below and the Karat IV elsewhere on this site.
+As with many Silettes the paint on the lens base is rather worn.
+This particular example looked a mess when I opened it up for cleaning, it seemed to have enjoyed a beach holiday with its previous owner!

-A later version of the Agfa Super Silette with 3-element Color-Apotar f/2.8.
+A later version of the Agfa Super Silette with 3-element Color-Apotar f/2.8 lens in Prontor-SVS shutter.

 Agfa Silette SL